-Welcome to the Proteomics Research Technology Platform at the University of Warwick.
-We provide service and support to academic and commercial researchers seeking to identify and quantify proteins and their modifications.
-The analysis of protein mixtures from gel slices, co-immunoprecipitations or enrichments is routine and we can identify several thousand proteins in complex samples, for example from whole cell lysates or tissue extracts.
-Our favourite challenges include the analysis of protein phosphorylation and post-translational modification mapping.
+Welcome to the Proteomics Facility at the University of Warwick.
+We provide a full Proteomics Service to academic and commercial researchers seeking to identify and quantify proteins and their modifications.
+The analysis of protein mixtures from gel slices, co-immunoprecipitations or enrichments is routine and we can identify and quantify several thousand proteins in complex samples, for example from whole cell lysates or tissue extracts.
 You will find support from an enthusiastic proteomics team to help with scientific discussion, experimental design, sample preparation and analysis of mass spectrometry data.

 • Discussion and advice on experimental design and sample preparation for peptide-based mass spectrometry including enrichment strategies.